 While Righteous Gelato initially considered installation of a metal detector, a closer evaluation of its needs by Shawpak president and business partner Nigel Turnpenny concluded that an X-Ray system at the end of the production line would provide the plant with a more effective solution.

 “The primary reason we had to go with an X-Ray system is that they actually have an induction seal, a metallized film on the product, which would not allow it to pass through a metal detector,” Turnpenny explains.

-Positioned right a the end-of-line, the Safeline X33 Series X-ray inspection system has capably provided all the due diligence that Fiasco Gelato was looking for in optimizing its food and product safety.
+Positioned right a the end-of-line, the Safeline X33 Series X-ray inspection system has capably provided all the due diligence that Righteous Gelato was looking for in optimizing its food and product safety.

 “One of the other deciding factors is the due diligence that comes by being able to see an image of every product that they produce, an image of every reject that they have, an image of every test that they do on the system,” Turnpenny extols.

 “Righteous Gelato has got full traceability in the event that they did have an issue and that their machine is testing correctly and why rejects happen.”

 In addition, the Safeline X33 Series X-ray inspection system is IP65 washdown-rated as standard, and boasts a tool-less belt removal design for optimal ease of cleaning.

 Although the Safeline X33 Series X-Ray inspection system comes with a 20-watt generator, whereas most competing X-Ray systems start around the 100-watt generator size, Turnpenny explains that higher powers capabilities do not necessarily equate to better detection results.

 “Because it produces less heat, the Safeline X33 does not require any cooling systems, so there’s no air conditioning units on the unit,” he points out.

 “This makes it easy to move around and also requires less maintenance on this system—making it a greener machine overall,” Turnpenny asserts.